 What are the disadvantages of opting out?

-At the same time, receiving credit offers in the mail can be helpful if you’re actively looking for a new credit card, loan, or insurance policy.
+At the same time, receiving prescreened offers of credit and insurance in the mail can be helpful if you’re actively looking for a new credit card, loan, or insurance policy.
 This is especially true if you like to stay on top of the best offers.

 You’ll be provided with product choices and may even be given unique offers that aren’t available to the general public.
-According to those who send you these offers, you’ll enjoy the benefits of being able to better comparison shop, and you’ll potentially receive more buying power.
+According to those who send you these offers, you’ll enjoy the benefits of being able to better comparison shop.
+Plus, you’ll potentially receive more buying power.

 It’s also helpful because you should be able to get a better idea of valid offers for your credit profile.
 Since the creditors purchased your personal information, they have a general idea of what kind of terms and conditions you might qualify for.

-There’s no guarantee with a pre-approval until you go through the formal application process, but you can at least get a good idea of what to expect from creditors in general.
+There’s no guarantee with a pre-approval until you go through the formal application process.
+However, you can at least get a good idea of what to expect from creditors in general.

 What’s the best way to find loan and credit card offers?

-The best way to get started is to find out your credit history.
+You may also want to find out which offers you qualify for by checking out your credit history.
 It’s easy to do by just visiting AnnualCreditReport.com.

 There you can either fill out an online form, mail in a request, or call to get your free credit reports.
 You won’t be able to see your actual credit score, but you can find out what pieces of information are influencing it.

-You can get a free educational score from various websites like Credit Karma, just know that these types of scores use a different method than the more popular FICO score and VantageScore, so it might not be entirely correct.
+You can get a free educational score from various websites like Credit Karma.
+Just know that these types of scores use a different method than the more popular FICO score and VantageScore.
+So, they may not be entirely accurate.

 If you want the most accurate representation, you can order a single credit score directly from FICO or VantageScore for less than $20.